 We often get questions asking how the CENMAC referral process works.
 The following will help to explain the process.

-CENMAC is a unique person-centred support service offering assessments, reviews and the loan of assistive technology to help children and young people, aged 2 to 25 (with an ECHP), access the curriculum and/or to communicate.
+CENMAC is a unique person-centred support service offering assessments, reviews and the loan of assistive technology (AT) and augmentative and alternative communication (AAC) to help children and young people, aged 2 to 25 (with an ECHP), experiencing barriers to learning, access the curriculum and/or to communicate.

 We look at the abilities and strengths of every child or young person we assess and focus on enabling their potential, giving them a voice, and increasing their independence.